NATIONAL STATISTICAL SERVICE LEADERSHIP

 - strategic engagement with stakeholders to advance information sharing across government agencies

-(iii) unlocking the potential of key administrative data holdings held by Governments for statistical data integration and research, and enhance the official statistics evidence base for decision-making purposes
+- unlocking the potential of key administrative data holdings held by governments for statistical data integration and research, and enhancing the official statistics evidence base for decision-making purposes

-(v) enabling statistical information to be integrated with location information and
+- enabling statistical information to be integrated with location information

-(vi) enhancing the level of statistical capability across Government agencies to support improved use of statistical information in policy formulation and evaluation.
+- enhancing the level of statistical capability across government agencies to support improved use of statistical information in policy formulation and evaluation.

 The main medium-term developments of the program are to:

-- develop a list of the Essential Statistical Assets for Australia considered critical for the Nation – December 2012
+- complete an ESA for Australia quality pilot and develop a preliminary list of Essential Statistical Infrastructure considered critical for the nation - due December 2013

-- consult with key external stakeholders on issues related to a national statistical policy – December 2013
+- consult with key external stakeholders on issues related to improved statistical governance potentially via a national statistical policy - due December 2014